Griffith is famous among Canberrans for its leafy green streets, stunning homes, central location and high-end boutiques.

 - St Edmund’s College is a boys school in the Edmund Rice Tradition, which is open to boys from Year 4 to Year 12.

-Residents of Griffith are also considered in area for the nearby Telopea Park School and Narrabundah College.
+Residents of Griffith are also considered in area for the nearby Telopea Park School and Narrabundah College, while Canberra Grammar School is at the Red Hill end of Flinders Way.

 - Median age: 40 years